screen and blind master

 How Plantation Shutters Are Built and Installed

 Plantation shutters function as permanent architectural features attached directly to your window frames.
-Most plantation shutters are built with materials like Thermopoly, Fauxwood, and Timber Eco that resist moisture, making them suitable for all areas, including bathrooms and kitchens.
+Most plantation shutters are built with materials like Thermopoly, faux wood, and Timber Eco that resist moisture, making them suitable for all areas, including bathrooms and kitchens.

 Professional installation involves precise measurements and mounting brackets secured to your window frame.
-The shutter panels hang on hinges that swing open and closed, while adjustable louvres provide light control through a tilt rod system.
-Plantation shutters come in fixed, hinged, bi-fold and sliding configurations, contributing to their impressive lifespan of 15-25 years or more.
+The shutter panels hang on hinges that swing open and closed, while adjustable louvres provide excellent light control through a tilt rod system.
+You can tilt the slats to direct natural light and privacy levels throughout the day.

 How Blinds Function and Their Flexibility

 Blinds operate as adjustable window coverings that hang from brackets mounted above your windows.
 There are several popular blind types: roller blinds for modern simplicity, panel glide blinds for large openings, vertical blinds for precise light control, and classic Venetian blinds for timeless appeal.
+Indoor blinds offer exceptional versatility for any room.

 Different blind types operate through distinct mechanisms: